Chapter 3:

 ...

-For the first time in many years, I had to ask myself: Where was I supposed to be?
+For the first time in many years, I had to ask myself: Where am I supposed to be?

 I thought I heard muffled whispering coming from the room behind the counter.
 Without another thought, I turned away and left the hotel.

-I did not know where I was supposed to be, but I knew where I would go.
+I still didn't know where I was supposed to be, but I knew where I would go.

 Mimiko...
 Your little mollusc is finally coming home.